Molecular Therapeutics Research Program

 Scientific Themes

-1. Identify and validate novel therapeutics, targets and pathways for selective tumor targeting.
+1. Identify and validate new tumor targets and pathways and develop novel candidate therapeutics.

 3. Validate clinical effectiveness of new agents in interventional treatment trials.